 Cons: not always well-paid, can screen out of surveys

-While the previous two companies are worldwide, Valued Opinions is a UK site (although I noticed they’ve set up in Australia too).
+While some of the other companies are worldwide, Valued Opinions is a UK site (although I noticed they’ve set up in Australia too).
 They have a very straightforward system, none of these points; you earn what you earn.
 Their minimum cashout is £10, which is fantastic, and they pay within minutes.
-My only problem with them, really, is that their pay isn’t always great.
+My only problem with them is that their pay isn’t always great.
 Sometimes a 15 minute survey only earns you 50p.
-Pretty much all their surveys are consumer-based (products, banking, cars, technology etc) so they’re not one of the more exciting ones.
+Pretty much all their surveys are consumer-based (products, banking, cars, technology etc) so they’re not one of the more exciting ones, and recently they’ve developed this really annoying system where they ask you a bunch of irrelevant questions and then invite you to a different survey to the one you clicked on.
+That said, I cash out quite a lot with them!

 Payout by: vouchers (Amazon, Argos, Sainsbury’s and loads of others) or PayPal